 Here are a few of the worst Silverado ever made:

-#1 Worst Year: 2014 Chevy Silverado
+#1 Worst Year: 2014

 Undoubtedly the worst model of the series, Chevrolet, really missed the mark when it came to the 2014 Chevy Silverado, which was supposed to start a new generation of Silverado pickup trucks for the company.

-It is sad to say that it was not a good launch as the company had hoped as the model had the most problems of any of the Silverado before it.
-Most of the problems stemmed from the heating and cooling system, while the NHSTA had complaints about the models steering.
+It is sad to say that it was not as a good launch as the company had hoped as the model had the most problems of any of the Silverado before it.
+Most of the problems stemmed from the heating and cooling system, while the NHSTA had complaints about the model steering.

 Customers complained that the car’s AC was sub-par, stopping randomly midway through the ride.
 Some customers even complained of odor coming from the AC.